TAbdiukov/PPSSPP-patches/guides/Sims2The_Teleport_anywhere.md

 ```
 Conversely, if one teleports to the shorter location ("DIFF" is less than or equal to 0), memory is not corrupted.

-Therefore, to reduce the corruption, it's best to teleport through the lengthiest possible level.
+To reduce memory corruption, it is best to teleport through the lengthiest possible level.

 #### Solutions